Did Early Christians Observe the Fall Holy Days?

 Constantine convened the Council of Nicea in 325 A.D. to attempt to stop people from keeping Passover on the biblical date--he supported those who wanted it to be on a Sunday.

-Instead of keeping God's Fall Holy Days, Christmas and other things became their tradition (as well as the tradition for Protestants).
+Instead of keeping God's Fall Holy Days, Christmas and other things became the tradition for the Greco-Roman Catholics (as well as the tradition for Protestants).

 A few decades after Christmas was adopted by Rome, the Greco-Roman Catholic saint John Chrysostom preached the following in 387 A.D.: